 Anything you haven’t downloaded is now grayed out and unavailable.
 Now, even if someone starts listening to that same Spotify account, it won’t affect you.
 You can turn off Offline Mode in the same way you turned it on.

 Spotify Group Session is a beta feature for collaborative listening.
 Groups of two to five people can start listening to a song or a playlist on one device or their own devices in real-time.
 While listening to Spotify simultaneously, both host and guests can control the song or the playlist.
 It works just like any individual session.
-Host and guests can pause, play, skip, and select tracks to listen together.
+The host and guests can pause, play, skip, and select tracks to listen together.
 Anyone can also add songs to the queue in the usual way.
 Any change will show up on all grouped devices in real-time.

 Here you can: